On the Uplink and Downlink EMF Exposure and Coverage in Dense Cellular Networks: A Stochastic Geometry Approach: Numerical Results

-Consistent conclusions are evident when examining the CDFs of DL and UL EMF exposure in Figs. \ref{fig:Exp_cst_ratio_cdf} and \ref{fig:Exp_UE_density_cdf} for scenario~(a) and (b), respectively, obtained from Definition~\ref{def:DL_EMF} and Theorem~\ref{eq:expucdf}.
-MC simulations and mathematical expressions match in both figures.
-A slight difference can be observed for low UE densities owing to the successive approximations.
+Given similar conclusions from scenarios~(a) and (b) and scenarios~(c) and (d), the study will focus on scenarios~(a) and (c).
+Consistent findings are evident in the CDFs of DL and UL EMFE in Figs. \ref{fig:Exp_GP_density_cdf} and \ref{fig:Exp_BS_GP_density_cdf} for scenario~(a) and (c), respectively, derived from Lemma~\ref{lem:DL_EMF} and Theorem~\ref{eq:expucdf}.
+MCSs and mathematical expressions match in both figures.

+In scenario~(a) for MCs, for the chosen parameters, there is a 77\% probability that both UL and DL EMFE are below $T_e = \numprint[dBm]{-38}$, regardless of UE density.
+The total EMFE, not shown for clarity, combines both CDFs, being influenced mainly by DL EMFE for $T_e < \numprint[dBm]{-38}$ and by UL EMFE for $T_e > \numprint[dBm]{-38}$.
+For SCs, the total EMFE almost equals DL EMFE.
+Comparing scenarios~(a) and (c), UL EMFE increases with the number of clusters but decreases as the number of BSs proportionally increases.
+The unusual CDF shapes for UL EMFE in MCs result from significant instances where UEs are very close to the typical user and transmit at high power, explaining why the mean UL EMFE can sometimes exceed the mean DL EMFE, though this does not occur for the medians.